Miriam Gonczarska

 Miriam Gonczarska (born 24 November 1972) is a Jewish spiritual leader who in 2015 received her Semikhah as the first European, and in the same time the first Polish, maharat.

 Early life and education

 Gonczarska was born in Warsaw, Poland to the Polish-Jewish family.
-She is a daughter of Edmund Gonczarski (Mendel Garncarski; 1922–1979), poet and journalist.
+She is a daughter of Edmund Gonczarski (Mendel Garncarski; 1922–1979), poet and journalist and a Polish mother.